learning-zone/html-basics/notes/HTML5.md

 _Note: If the user decides to clear browsing data via whatever mechanism provided by the browser, this will clear out any `cookie`, `localStorage`, or `sessionStorage` stored.
 It's important to keep this in mind when designing for local persistance, especially when comparing to alternatives such as server side storing in a database or similar (which of course will persist despite user actions)._

-#### Q. Describe the difference between ```<script>```, ```<script async>``` and ```<script defer>```.

-* Normal Execution: script:
-Parsing of the HTML code pauses while the script is executing.
-For slow servers and heavy scripts this means that displaying the webpage will be delayed.

-* Deferred Execution: script defer
-Delays script execution until the HTML parser has finished.
-A positive effect of this attribute is that the DOM will be available for your script.
-However, since not every browser supports defer yet, can’t rely on it.

-* Asynchronous Execution: script async
-HTML parsing may continue and the script will be executed as soon as it’s ready.

 #### Q. Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
 Do you know any exceptions?
 **Placing `<link>`s in the `<head>`**